tomsoderlund/toms-guidebooks/SQL.md

 	SELECT * FROM table WHERE id = 123;
 	SELECT * FROM table WHERE columnName ILIKE 'A%';

+	SELECT * FROM company WHERE name ILIKE '%weld%';

+	SELECT * FROM updates WHERE date_update BETWEEN '2019-01-05' AND '2019-01-10';

+### Sorting

+	ORDER BY field_name ASC/DESC NULLS FIRST/LAST

 ### Joins in Select

 * `INNER JOIN` (default/just `JOIN`): only show records common to both tables.
 * `OUTER JOIN`: all the content of the both tables are merged together either they are matched or not.
 * `LEFT JOIN` = `LEFT OUTER JOIN`: select records from the first (left-most) table with matching right table records.
 * `RIGHT JOIN` = `RIGHT OUTER JOIN`: select records from the second (right-most) table with matching left table records.

+Examples:

 	SELECT city, temp_lo, temp_hi, prcp, date, location FROM weather, cities